-There are so many options available in the market these days, and buyers often spend way too much money on their first electric bike, assuming that higher prices mean higher quality and performance.
-But this is rarely the case.
+There are so many ebike options in the market these days, and buyers often spend way too much money on their first electric bike, assuming that a higher price means higher quality and performance.
+This is rarely the case.

-In this article we dispel some myths about ebike pricing, especially when the words 'cheap ebike' are thrown around.
-We believe that the best value electric bike is the one that boasts impressive specs and comes from a reliable brand, but does not break the bank.
+In this article we dispel some myths about ebike pricing, especially when the word 'cheap ebike' is thrown around.
+We believe that the best value electric bike is the one that boasts impressive specifications and comes from a reliable brand, but at the same time does not break the bank.

 The cost of a new electric bike can range from a few hundred dollars, to well over $10,000.
 Within this wide range, there are certain tiers or price points for e bikes that consumers should be aware of.